hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250916127v1-basereward-a-strong-baseline-for-multimodal-reward-model.md

 ---
 layout: default
-title: BaseReward: A Strong Baseline for Multimodal Reward Model
+title: "BaseReward: A Strong Baseline for Multimodal Reward Model"
 ---

 # BaseReward: A Strong Baseline for Multimodal Reward Model